 Holyoke City Hall was built in the early 1870s at the corner of Dwight and High Streets.

 See LINK for its history.
+Samuel West of Boston made the glass.
+Semon Bache of New York made the plate glass.
 City hall recently is upgrading its windows since the stained glass and its support has gone down hill.
 See this LINK to read about the recent repairs to its windows.
 Three buildings in Holyoke on the National Register have federal Historic Restrictions on it.
 City Hall is one of those.
 The reason that a building is placed on such a list is that it accepted federal funds at some point for improvements.

 Outside Stop 1 – Holyoke City Hall

 The outer block of City Hall is that of Dwight – Court – Suffolk – High.
 The panels on the front give the dates and names of various sections.